aa2kb/serverless-modular/README.md

 ### deploy command

-The build command helps in building the project for local or global scope
+The deploy command helps in deploying serverless projects to AWS (it uses `sls deploy` command)

 #### options (deploy Command)